Why study this course

-The Welsh School of Architecture (WSA) has a reputation for being one of the best in the UK.
+The Welsh School of Architecture has a reputation for being one of the best in the UK.
 Our aim is to make the world a better place through contextually sensitive, sustainable and beautiful architecture.

 Through our courses, we support our students to become well-rounded and capable individuals, by addressing the full range of skills required to be an architect.
 These include creative design, building construction and performance, environmental design, issues of sustainability, matters of professional responsibility and the duties of an architect, and an understanding of the historical and cultural contexts of architecture and urban design.

 Part 1 and Part 2 of the UK professional qualification for architects are fulfilled by the BSc and MArch degrees, respectively.
 Both degrees are approved by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).
+Students intending to become a registered architect in the United Kingdom will need to complete a Part 3 programme, for example our Postgraduate Diploma in Architecture: Professional Practice.

 Most of your time on these courses is spent in the design studio, working on architectural design projects that grow in scale and complexity as you progress through them.
 Many of the skills mentioned above are developed through and integrated into design.
 We offer a range of working spaces, workshops and computer aided design facilities to support this.